coderefinery/social-coding/content/software-licensing.md

 You compiled and published a pre-built container image (e.g., pushing a compiled Docker image to Docker Hub, GitHub Container Registry, or an institutional registry) containing an OS layer, runtime binaries, dependencies, and your application code.

 * **Licensing Goal**: Safely distribute compiled container images without violating the license terms of any software layer or binary included inside the image.
-* **Legal Reality**: A compiled container image is a **multi-license aggregate bundle**.
-Distributing pre-built binaries triggers source-code distribution obligations for any copyleft software (e.g., Linux base packages, coreutils, GPL libraries) pre-installed inside the image layers.
+* **Legal Reality**: A compiled container image is a **multi-license aggregate bundle**, not a single combined work.
+Distributing pre-built binaries makes you a distributor of every package inside, so source-availability obligations apply to the copyleft components (Linux base packages, coreutils, GPL libraries).
+But those packages sitting in the same filesystem as your application do not make your application a derivative of them — this is mere aggregation.
+Your own code keeps whatever license you chose; you simply also carry distributor obligations for the copyleft software you are shipping alongside it.
 * **JLA Selection Strategy**: Because a container image combines multiple distinct software components, JLA is used to evaluate constituent component obligations.
 When distributing compiled binaries containing copyleft layers, source disclosure requirements (`Disclose source`) must be fulfilled for those specific layers.

 :::{solution}